 Any ground space (with preparations)

-Cheaper but longer option
+Cheaper but longer option for hot tub placement

 The most durable solution is a concrete slab, which you can pour at your chosen location.
 A smooth slab gives a finished look and a solid platform for your hot tub.
 The average cost is between $150 and $200.